voxelshift/docker-minecraft-base/README.md

 don't take any stance on the persistence of runtime data - it is left up to the consumer of these images to decide if these files should be persisted by creating a volume for them.

+Note that this means that **no data is persisted by default**.
+When the container stops, you will lose your worlds, plugin data, basically anything that the server writes in runtime.
+You **must** set up volumes if you need data persistence.

 ### recommendations
 - Avoid using volumes unless absolutely necessary
     - You can always manage permissions and bans with a database-backed plugin instead
     - It may make sense to treat `ops.json` and `whitelist.json` as configuration files, but this can also be annoying if you plan on modifying these often
+    - In most cases, you should be baking plugins and mods into your images
     - If you don't need world persistence, you can always keep the world files themselves as configuration data
 - If you do need to use volumes, avoid using them to store strictly configuration files
     - Configuration-only files should be baked into the Docker image itself